 Mark Edwards, Associate Professor of Sociology at Oregon State University and recipient of a WCPC Western Poverty Small Grant, examined how state and nonprofit organizations on the west coast have collaborated in the aftermath of welfare reform to serve families who are food insecure.
-His report also explored state trends relative to the U.S., and explanations for changes in rates, along with trends in state policy.
-Five policy practitioners at the state, local, and national level joined in a conversation with Edwards on the implications of his findings.
-To read more about this Dialogue, click here.
+Read more about Dialogue 1.

 UW Sociology doctoral student Emily Walton, with UW Professor of Social Work David Takeuchi, conducted an analysis of the effects of ethnic enclave characteristics such as poverty on health across different racial and ethnic groups in west coast communities, using national self-reported health data and a new method of enclave mapping.
-For more information about this Dialogue, click here.
+Read more about this Dialogue 2.

 In our third DIALOGUES Project, UW Associate Professor of Public Affairs Rachel Kleit and Geography doctoral student Man Wang conducted an analysis of typologies of rural and urban communities and their implications for the understanding of poverty, its concentration, and urban and rural differences in inequality, and discussed the findings with state and nonprofit policy practitioners.
-For more information about this Dialogue, click here.
+Read more about Dialogue 3.

-With support from the U.S. Department of Health and Human Services/Administration for Children and Families, researchers from Partners for Our Children (POC) and the West Coast Poverty Center (WCPC) examined data from a survey of child welfare-involved parents in Washington State to measure the extent and nature of “economic disconnection” among these families and to explore the relationship between disconnection and engagement in child welfare services.
-For more information about this Dialogue, click here.
+With support from the U.S. Department of Health and Human Services/Administration for Children and Families, researchers from Partners for Our Children (POC) and the West Coast Poverty Center (WCPC) examined data from a survey of child welfare-involved parents in Washington State to measure the extent and nature of “economic disconnection” among these families.
+Read more about Dialogue 4.